yuqiii-wang/KnowledgeNotes/fundamental_computer/embedded_system/embedded_system_basics.md

 * Authmode: Refers to the "Authentication Mode." `WIFI_AUTH_WPA2_WPA3_PSK` supports WPA2-PSK (Wi-Fi Protected Access 2 - Pre-Shared Key) and WPA3-PSK (Wi-Fi Protected Access 3 - Pre-Shared Key)
 * Pairwise Cipher: This specifies the encryption algorithm
 * Channel: Wi-Fi operates on specific radio frequency channels.
 In the 2.4 GHz Wi-Fi band, channels typically range from 1 to 11 (in North America) or 1 to 13/14 (in other regions).

+#### Flash

+Flash is a block of non-volatile storage/a filesystem for embedded system.

+##### Flash Partition

+A flash partition is a way to logically divide this single physical block of flash memory into several distinct sections.

+Typically, there are

+* `app` partitions: Store executable application code (raw binary).
+* `nvs`: Stores key-value data (NVS format).
+* `spiffs`/`littlefs`/`fat`: Can host a filesystem for storing larger files.
+* `phy_init`: Stores PHY (physical layer for Wi-Fi/Bluetooth) calibration data.
+* `ota_data`: Stores information about which app partition to boot.

+##### NVS (Non-Volatile Storage)

+NVS is a software library/API designed specifically for storing small pieces of data (key-value pairs) in flash memory on embedded devices.

+NVS is not a general-purpose filesystem like SPIFFS or FAT, but used ot store configuration settings, calibration data, counters, Wi-Fi credentials, etc.

+NVS persists when

+* Device reboot
+* Application code flash, e.g., by `idf.py flash` for ESP32

+NVS will be overwritten when

+* Full chip erase, e.g., `idf.py erase_flash` for ESP32
+* Flash partition changes
+* Explicit write in application code, e.g., `nvs_set_str(...)`

+##### NAND Flash

+NAND Flash is type of Raw flash that requires a Flash Translation Layer (FTL) to manage wear-leveling, bad blocks, and present a block device interface.

+SPIFFS: Filesystems designed for raw flash, but typically for smaller files due to performance limitations.
+Less common for large video files unless the "disk" is raw SPI flash.